PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Introduction

-\textbf{However, existing studies primarily emphasize LLM-based autonomous exploration, without integrating a systematic thinking way tailored for table reasoning. } In other words, these methods neglect a structured top-down guideline to address the complexities of the overall reasoning process.
-As shown in Figure~\ref{fig:introduction}(b), general step-by-step thinking decides the subsequent operation based solely on a task question with some suggested action choices during reasoning.
-This approach presents two potential constraints.
-Firstly, when tackling complex tasks, the operation chains tend to become excessively lengthy, increasing the risks of omitted steps or misleading details.
-Secondly, even if the reasoning chain yields accurate results, its underlying logic often appears to be disorganized, making the overall verification process time-consuming.
-As a result, the lack of a constructive top-down guideline leads to potentially unreliable results, especially in scenarios involving complex tables and task objectives.
-Metaphorically speaking, these methods behave more like \textit{inexperienced learners} rather than \textit{distinguished tabular data analysts}.
-As shown in Figure~\ref{fig:introduction}(c), a proficient tabular data analyst adheres to well-defined analytical stages \cite{KDD-1, KDD-2} (\textit{e.g.}, initialization, processing, reasoning, conclusion).
-Such a stage-oriented thinking way enables the analyst to concentrate on stage-specific objectives, so that they are less likely to plan irrelevant steps in the stage operation chain.
-Furthermore, through systematic thinking, the overall logic features precise boundaries, making it easier to comprehend and review the entire reasoning process and conclusion.
-Intuitively, \textit{incorporating human-like systematic thinking into advanced LLM-based table reasoning approaches holds significant potential to achieve more reliable and explainable reasoning results.}
+However, existing studies primarily emphasize LLM-based autonomous exploration guided solely by task semantics.
+They lack a systematic thinking approach tailored for table reasoning to provide adequate guidance, particularly in complex scenarios.
+In other words, these methods neglect a structured top-down guideline to address the complexities of the overall reasoning process.
+As illustrated in Fig.~\ref{fig:introduction}(b), general step-by-step reasoning determines the subsequent operation based solely on the task question and suggested action choices.
+This approach suffers from two primary limitations.
+First, when tackling complex tasks, operation chains tend to become excessively long, increasing the risk of omitted steps or erroneous details.
+Second, even if the reasoning chain yields accurate results, the underlying logic is often disorganized, making it difficult to trace the source of errors and rendering the verification process time-consuming.
+Consequently, the absence of structured top-down guidance often leads to unreliable outcomes, especially in scenarios involving complex tables and task objectives.
+Metaphorically, these methods behave more like \textit{inexperienced learners} than \textit{professional data analysts}.
+They often rely on local intuition or trial-and-error without a global perspective on the data analysis lifecycle.
+In contrast, Fig.~\ref{fig:introduction}(c) shows how a proficient tabular data analyst adheres to well-defined analytical stages \cite{KDD-1, KDD-2} (\textit{e.g.}, initialization, processing, reasoning, conclusion).
+Such a stage-oriented approach enables the analyst to concentrate on stage-specific objectives, minimizing the likelihood of planning irrelevant steps.
+Furthermore, systematic thinking enforces clear boundaries within the overall logic, facilitating the comprehension and review of the entire reasoning process.
+Intuitively, \textit{incorporating human-like systematic thinking into LLM-based table reasoning holds significant promise for achieving more reliable and explainable outcomes.}